ADIME Note Template

 • Public health nutrition

-Having a template that separates the key information into easy-to-find sections makes it simple for you to keep your clinical notes organized.
-As an RD or RDN, you will have many clients all with different needs.
-Using a template for your ADIME notes is the best way you can standardize your ADIME note-taking and ensure you are providing comprehensive clinical notes for all your clients.
+Having a template that separates the key information into easy-to-find sections makes it simple to keep your clinical notes organized.
+As an RD or RDN, you will have many clients with different needs.
+Using a template for your ADIME notes is the best way to standardize your ADIME note-taking and ensure you are providing comprehensive clinical notes for all your clients.

-This ADIME note template not only serves as a structure for your notes but can also be a great way to structure your client’s session with you.
-Registered Dietitians and Registered Dietitian Nutritionists may see clients for a whole range of reasons, but incorporating a structure to your sessions can help you capture all the important information you need during your session.
+This ADIME Note Template not only serves as a structure for your notes but can also be a great way to structure your client's session with you.
+RD or RDNs may see clients for a whole range of reasons, but incorporating a structure to your sessions can help you capture all the important information you need during your session.

 Templates are an easy and effective way to standardize your note-taking practice.
 Keeping organized and having a set method for taking client notes in your nutrition or dietitian practice will reap many benefits, including saving you time.

-You are likely to share these notes with several people which might include your client as well as other members of their care team.
-As such, it’s important this note is readable and laid out in a clear way.
-Our ADIME note template makes it simple for others reading your notes to understand.
+You are likely to share these notes with several people, including your client and other members of their care team.
+As such, this note must be readable and laid out transparently.
+Our template makes it simple for others reading your notes to understand.

-Insurance companies may require evidence of your session with your client, and sharing your notes in this easy ADIME note template will give them polished and readable evidence of your clinical decision-making.
-It is much more robust, and enhances the credibility of your services.
+Insurance companies may require evidence of your session with your client, and sharing your notes in this easy note template will give them polished and readable evidence of your clinical decision-making.
+It is much more robust and enhances the credibility of your services.

 How do I format an ADIME note?